The best places to live in São Paulo

 Brooklin Novo

 Most of the area is residential.
-Retail facilities mainly consist of small, local shops rather than big chain stores.
-There are a number of parks and green spaces, which make it an attractive area for expats with pets.
+Retail facilities mainly consist of small, local shops rather than big chain shops.
+There are several parks and green spaces, which make it an attractive area for expats with pets.

 Santa Cecília